 As part of the required core, faculty place ethics in a larger framework, teaching critical strategies to protect and practice integrity in the workplace.
 In addition, Vanderbilt students are bound by the Honor System, which was inaugurated when the university opened its doors in 1875.
 All students are required to read and sign the Honor Constitution of the Owen Graduate School of Management.
 All students take Business Ethics in either Mod 1 or Mod 2 of second year in program.

 Full-time Vanderbilt MBA students may take courses for credit at other Vanderbilt graduate schools with approval.
 Many students choose to take interdisciplinary classes at the Law School, Divinity School, Peabody School of Education, Medical School and the Nursing School.
 Students generally choose to take these classes during their second year.
 Popular options are language courses.

 One thing that stands out about Owen’s MBA rankings in recent years is that the school has consistently angled its way into the Top 25 list of U.S. business schools.
 Sure, there are some ups and downs in the data, something that you’ll find for just about every ranked school.
-But Vandy has placed 25th in three of the past five years of Poets&Quants’ annual rankings, with a best showing in 2012 at 23rd and its weakest showing in 2010 at 28.
+But Vandy has placed 25th in three of the past six years of Poets&Quants’ annual rankings, with a best showing in 2012 at 23rd and its weakest showing in 2015 at 29.
 The P&Q ranking is the best bellwether of a school’s rankings performance because it is a composite list based on the five most influential business school rankings in the world.

 This is a school that pays attention to the rankings.
-After a disappointment performance in Businessweek’s 2010 survey, for example, when the school rank to a rank of 37 from 30 in 2008, some serious soul searching occurred.
+After a disappointment performance in Businessweek’s 2010 survey, for example, when the school fell to a rank of 37 from 30 in 2008, some serious soul searching occurred.
 Owen ultimately reduced enrollment, beefed up scholarship aid and went about significantly improving the quality of its students.